 If you’re going to go kiteboarding… You need to know how to relaunch the kite from the water.
 With the proper technique, water relaunches are not difficult!
 Here are 5 steps to water relaunching your kiteboarding kite.
 This is for Leading Edge Inflatable kites with the leading edge facing down.
+You can use this technique to drift launch if nobody else is on the beach.

 Let Go Of The Bar